Search for messages and more in Teams

-You’ve got a few search and filtering options to help you find messages, people, files, and other information shared in Teams.
+There are several search and filtering options to help you find messages, people, files, and other info shared in Teams.

-Start any search from the command box at the top of the app.
-When you type a word or name, Teams will start to make suggestions.
-Either click on one of the suggested items, or press Enter to get a full list of results.
+Start any search from the search box at the top of Teams.
+When you type a word or name, Teams will show related results.
+Either choose one of the suggested items or press Enter to get a full list.

-You'll be taken to a search page with a list on the left side of the app.
-Select one of the items to get a full view of the item.
+You'll see a search page with a list on the left side of Teams.
+Choose one of the items to get a full view of the item.

 Search your current location with Ctrl+F

-Select the area you want to search—say, the chat you were having with your manager or the General channel within a team
+Choose the area you want to search—for example, a recent chat or the General channel within a team.

-Type Ctrl+F followed by your search terms, then press Enter.
-All the search results will be displayed from within that chat or channel conversation.
+Press Ctrl+F followed by your search terms, and then press Enter.
+The search results will be displayed from within that chat or channel conversation.

 Search for one-on-one or group chats

-Type the person’s name in the command box at the top of the app.
+Type the person’s name in the search box.
 You’ll see their name and any group chats listed.
-Select their name to go to your one-on-one chat with them, or select a group chat to pick up where you left off.
+Select their name to go to your one-on-one chat with them, or choose a group chat to pick up where you left off.

 Search for group chats by the chat name (if it has one) or search by the name of the chat participants.